paulscottrobson/x16-assembler/documents/x16-assembler.md

 | .endm         | Ends a macro                            |
 | \1 \2 \3      | Text substitutions of up to 3 arguments |

-An issue here is are these arguments allowed to be quoted strings *did I do this ?*.
-While this is tempting it does create some storage issues.
-Perhaps initially not, but consider the possibility of adding such later .

 ### Example

 ```